LLNL/merlin/docs/source/modules/introduction.rst

 Design
 ++++++

-High-Level Overview
+High-level overview
 +++++++++++++++++++

-Comparisons to Other Systems / When should you consider Merlin
+Comparisons to other systems / When should you consider Merlin
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Example Applications and Performance Analysis
+Example applications and performance analysis
 +++++++++++++++++++++++++++++++++++++++++++++